-Villa Maya Retreat rests at the base of a gorge on the banks of the Penet River in the pretty village of Cepaka on Bali’s south-western coast.
-This utterly private paradise is all about time out, and time together – for both relaxation and socialising.
+Villa Maya Retreat rests at the base of a gorge on the banks of the Penet River in the pretty village of Cepaka on Bali’s south-western coast in Tanah Lot.
+This utterly private paradise is all about time out, and time together – for both relaxation and socializing.

-The tropical architecture and interiors pay tribute to traditional Balinese design, with open-sided alang-alang thatched living pavilions facing the 12-metre green-stone swimming pool, and six individual bedroom pavilions – three with plunge pools – thoughtfully laid out to maximise privacy and views.
-There are loads of outdoor living spaces among the lush jungle gardens too: after lunch on the dining deck, retreat to the shade of the poolside bale, enjoy a massage in the large curtain-swathed garden bale, or sip pre-dinner drinks on the lounge terrace overhanging the river.
+The tropical architecture and interiors pay tribute to traditional Balinese design, with open-sided Alang-Alang thatched living pavilions facing the 12-meter green-stone swimming pool, and six individual bedroom pavilions – three with plunge pools – thoughtfully laid out to maximize privacy and views.
+There are loads of outdoor living spaces among the lush jungle gardens too: after lunch on the dining deck, retreat to the shade of the poolside bale, enjoy a massage in the large curtain-swathed garden bale or sip pre-dinner drinks on the lounge terrace overhanging the river.

 Bedrooms at Villa Maya Retreat

-All six luxurious bedrooms at Villa Maya Retreat are housed in separate pavilions with high-vaulted ceilings, polished terrazzo floors, ensuite bathrooms and individual patios to admire the views.
-Every bedroom is air-conditioned and features a four-poster king-size bed with mosquito net, additional ceiling fans and a small bar-fridge.
+All six luxurious bedrooms at Villa Maya Retreat are housed in separate pavilions with high-vaulted ceilings, polished terrazzo floors, ensuite bathrooms, and individual patios to admire the views.
+Every bedroom is air-conditioned and features a four-poster king-size bed with a mosquito net, additional ceiling fans, and a small bar fridge.

 Three guest pavilions sit side-by-side along the riverbank, offering sublime jungle views from the bed or seating area through glass bi-fold doors that open onto an outdoor terrace.
 The ensuite garden bathrooms with twin vanities and a black lava-stone rain shower back onto the vine-clad stone cliff-face wall, creating a jungle-cave setting.
 The suite closest to the living pavilion also has a terrazzo bath in its ensuite and is equipped with a TV and DVD player.